awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 1. Find the endpoint \(DNS name\) and port number for your DB Instance\.

-   1. Open the RDS console and then choose **Instances** to display a list of your DB instances\.
+   1. Open the RDS console and then choose **Databases** to display a list of your DB instances\.

-   1. Click the MySQL DB instance name to display its details\.
+   1. Choose the MySQL DB instance name to display its details\.

-   1. Scroll to the **Connect** section and copy the endpoint\.
+   1. On the **Connectivity** tab, copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Connect to a MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MySQLConnect1.png)

-1. Type the following command at a command prompt on a client computer to connect to a database on a MySQL DB instance using the MySQL monitor\.
-Substitute the DNS name for your DB instance for *<endpoint>*, the master user name you used for *<mymasteruser>*, and and provide the master password you used when prompted for a password\.
+1. Enter the following command at a command prompt on a client computer to connect to a database on a MySQL DB instance using the MySQL monitor\.
+Substitute the DNS name for your DB instance for *<endpoint>*, the master user name you used for *<mymasteruser>*, and provide the master password you used when prompted for a password\.

    ```
    PROMPT> mysql -h <endpoint> -P 3306 -u <mymasteruser> -p